SkyRats/Workshops-2024/workshop-gazebo/README.md

   <!-- Indicate that gravity effects are turned off for this model -->
 </model>
 ```
+Now if we run in a terminal `roslaunch sky_sim sky_sim.launch`, we will see our new world:

 <figure><img src="assets/gazebo.png" alt="" width="563"><figcaption><p><em>Drone and our new palm tree from the gazebo_vegetation package</em></p></figcaption></figure>

 ## Creating Custom Launch Files